 Once the CSO has received requested supporting documentation from the charter school, the CSO will conduct a comprehensive evaluation of the charter amendment request.
 During this evaluation period, the CSO may ask clarifying questions of the charter school.
 The CSO will determine if the charter amendment request represents a material charter amendment.
 Material amendments to a school’s charter include the following: a change to grade levels served; a change in building location or the addition of a new facility; a name change; a significant change to a charter school’s mission, program, or educational plan; an enrollment expansion; or a change to the charter management organization.
 If the charter amendment request submitted is deemed a material charter amendment, the CSO will prepare a Charter Amendment Evaluation Report and make a subsequent recommendation to the Board.
 The Charter Amendment Evaluation Report will be provided to the charter school and posted on the CSO website in advance of any Board action related to the charter amendment request.
 The Charter Amendment Evaluation Report summarizes the assessment by the CSO of the charter school’s charter amendment request

-The CSO received the following requests to materially amend charters authorized by The School District of Philadelphia in the most recent year.
+The CSO received the following requests to materially amend charters authorized by The School District of Philadelphia in the current school year.
 The Board can, by resolution at a public action meeting, approve or deny the charter amendment request made by a charter school.